kevinrutherford/es-readmodel/README.md

 The current state will be nil if no events have bee processed yet.
 The reducer function must return the new state.

+## Routes

+At the moment every route handler must return a Hash.
+(If you don't, the Api module will crash!)

 ## Example usage

 ```[ruby]